MicrosoftDocs/sdk-api/sdk-api-src/content/cfapi/nf-cfapi-cfupdateplaceholder.md

 ### -param DehydrateRangeArray [in, optional]

-A range of an existing placeholder that will no longer be considered valid after the call to **CfUpdatePlaceholder**.
+This array specifies ranges of the existing placeholder that will no longer be considered valid after the update.

+The simplest use of this parameter is to pass a single range, telling the platform that the entire byte range of data is now invalid.
+A more complex use of this parameter is to provide a series of discrete ranges to be considered invalid.
+This implies that the sync provider can distinguish changes on a sub-file level.
+All the offsets and lengths should be **PAGE_SIZE** Aligned.
+The platform will ensure that all the ranges specified get dehydrated as part of the update.
+If dehydration of any ranges fails the API will fail rather than result in torn file contents.

+>[!NOTE]
+>Passing a single range with Offset **0** and Length **CF_EOF** will invalidate the entire file - This has the same effect as passing the flag **CF_UPDATE_FLAG_DEHYDRATE** instead.
+Also, passing **CF_UPDATE_FLAG_DEHYDRATE** causes *DehydrateRangeArray* to be silently dropped

 ### -param DehydrateRangeCount [in]